merialdo/research.lpca/README.md

     In order to change the dataset on which to run the experiment, just change the value of variable `dataset_name` in the script you wish to launch.
     Acceptable values are `FB15K`, `FB15K_237`, `WN18`, `WN18RR` and `YAGO3_10`.

+Please note that the data in folders `datasets` and `results` are required in order to launch most scripts in this repository.
+Those data can also be obtained by running the various scripts in folder `dataset_analysis`, that we include for the sake of completeness.

+The global performances of all models on both `min` and `avg` tie policies can be printed on screen by running the the script `print_global_performances.py`.